 - Direct debt measured per capita will not exceed $1,000

-- Annual debt service costs associated with long-term debt obligations, as measured by the Bond and Interest Fund, should not be reasonably projected to exceed 15% of all funds’ operating expenditures of the County in any given year
+- Annual debt service costs associated with long-term debt obligations, as measured by the Debt Service Fund, should not be reasonably projected to exceed 15% of all funds’ operating expenditures of the County in any given year

 - Any capital project or equipment funded through the issuance of bonds will be financed for a weighted average period not to exceed the life of the project or equipment